gmfCoding/ocic2replicator/README.md

 Access the driver like usual through `component.driver_name` In this case it is `component.ic2_replicator` (NOTE:ic2_te_replicator is the default driver supplied by OC that doesn't support changing the patterns)

-ocic2replicator provides 7 functions to help you control the ic2:replicator.
+ocrepdriver provides 7 functions to help you control the ic2:replicator.
 ```lua
 function setPatternNamed(string tileName);
 function setPatternIndex(int index);